pessimisticG3N0c1d3/Armada-Space-Shooter-Game/README.md

 8. [Key Event Handlers](#Key Event Handlers)

 ## Introduction
-Armada is a 2D shooter game where the player controls a spaceship and must defeat enemies while avoiding collisions.
+Armada is a 2D shooter game where the player controls a spaceship and must defeat enemies while avoiding collisions, and launched projectiles.
 The game includes multiple levels and various enemy types, with increasing difficulty as the player progresses.

 ## How to Play
 ### Objective